cosmos/cosmos-sdk/docs/spec/staking/state.md

     Tokens          sdk.Int        // delegated tokens (incl. self-delegation) DelegatorShares sdk.Dec        // total shares issued to a validator's delegators

     Description Description  // description terms for the validator

-    // Needed for ordering vals in the by-power key BondHeight         int64        // earliest height as a bonded validator BondIntraTxCounter int16        // block-local tx index of validator change
+    // Needed for ordering vals in the by-power key UnbondingHeight  int64     // if unbonding, height at which this validator has begun unbonding UnbondingMinTime time.Time // if unbonding, min time for the validator to complete unbonding

-    CommissionInfo     CommissionInfo // info about the validator's commission }
+    Commission Commission // info about the validator's commission }

-type CommissionInfo struct {
+Commission struct {
-    Rate        sdk.Dec  // the commission rate of fees charged to any delegators Max         sdk.Dec  // maximum commission rate which this validator can ever charge ChangeRate  sdk.Dec  // maximum daily increase of the validator commission ChangeToday sdk.Dec  // commission rate change today, reset each day (UTC time) LastChange  int64    // unix timestamp of last commission change }
+	Rate          sdk.Dec   // the commission rate charged to delegators MaxRate       sdk.Dec   // maximum commission rate which this validator can ever charge MaxChangeRate sdk.Dec   // maximum daily increase of the validator commission UpdateTime    time.Time // the last time the commission rate was changed }

 type Description struct {